 Internal audits play a crucial role in the pharmaceutical industry, serving as valuable tools for ensuring compliance, identifying areas for improvement, and protecting patients.
 Despite their importance, internal audits are often seen as a mere checkbox exercise, lacking the depth and value they should provide.

 Let's delve into the key elements that can transform internal audits from routine procedures into valuable assets for pharmaceutical companies.

 It is widely acknowledged that we learn from our mistakes, and internal audits offer an opportunity to identify areas for improvement and drive positive change.
-However, many companies approach internal audits with a repetitive mindset, conducting the same audits year after year without recognizing underlying trends or addressing root causes.
+However, many companies approach internal audits with a repetitive mindset, conducting the same audits year after year without recognising underlying trends or addressing root causes.
 An approach like this often leads to frustration and resentment from auditors and auditees alike, resulting in a lack of enthusiasm and limited value derived from the audit process.

 To ensure the effectiveness of internal audits, it is essential to view them as more than just a regulatory requirement.
 Internal audits should be seen to add value to the pharmaceutical quality system (PQS), protect patients, and drive continuous improvement.
 By embracing this perspective, companies can unlock the true potential of internal audits and reap the benefits they offer.

 What Are The Most Frequent Challenges in Internal Auditing?

 Internal audits can present challenges to companies.
 Over many years, NSF experts have spoken with representatives from many companies and helped them to address the issues presented by internal audits.
 These are the four most frequent challenges that our experts have identified during many discussions with people in the pharmaceutical industry.